TravorLZH/LearnOS/README.md

 `kerneltest32`: A successful demonstration of loading c kernel in 32-bit protected mode

 ##### Note

 `kerneltest32` may be the last project I created in this repo.
-If you want to find more
+If you want to find more, check out [TravorOS](https://github.com/TravorLZH/TravorOS")